Tuesday, June 18, 2024

 The cosmos is within us.
 We are made of star-stuff.
 We are a way for the universe to know itself — Carl Sagan

 On rare occasions, I receive a gift of connectedness.
-The trigger could be the upbeat rhythm, or its opposite, the sadness of a song.
+The trigger could be the upbeat rhythm, or its opposite, a song.
 It could be an aftermath of immersing in moments of creativity, or a gust of cool wind in the middle of summer brushing against the face.
 It could be an unexpected whiff of sweet fragrance of jasmine, or a chance look at the open spaces stretching to the horizon that is aglow with an orange sunset.
-It could be a sudden ache of nostalgia of moments gone by and realizing how old I have become and how little time is left there to be lived.
+It could be a sudden ache of nostalgia of moments gone by and realizing how old I have become and shortness of time there is left to be lived.

-The feeling of connectedness dissolves the invisible boundaries between the self that I am and the rest that is out there.
-Without the notion of duality I have always lived with, the idea of the destruction of the self after death also dissipates.
-The fear of mortality, in those ever-fleeting moments, no longer haunts.
+When it happens, the feeling of connectedness dissolves the invisible boundaries between the self that I am and the rest that is out there.
+Without the notion of duality that I have always lived with, the notion of the destruction of the self after death also dissipates.
+The fear of mortality, in those fleeting moments, no longer haunts.

 After all, what else is the fear of mortality if not the fear of the destruction of the self?
 The thought that I will no longer be here, but the party will continue without me is the fear and the angst of mortality.
 I simply wish not to disappear without a trace.